-Some people explain that when dogs bark at empty yards and blank walls it is just normal canine behavior.
-They point out that dogs see things we are not attuned to.
+Some people believe that it is just normal canine behavior when dogs bark at empty yards or blank walls.
+They point out that dogs see things to which humans are not attuned.
 They point out that there is nothing paranormal about the behavior; dogs have a much better sense of hearing than we do and notice a lot more than we are able to.
-Some others just think they are afraid of the dark.
+Other people just think they are afraid of the dark.

-In some cultures, mostly those where people still live close to their dogs and are in touch with their feelings, dogs are believed to sense the presence of ghosts.
+In some cultures—mostly those where people still live close to their dogs and are in touch with their feelings—dogs are believed to sense the presence of ghosts.
 This power may be much stronger on nights with a full moon.
 Cultures that accept the presence of ghosts realize that dogs and children are more in touch and see things we cannot.

 Is it only human spirits that dogs are able to see?
 I buried my last dog on my property and have been told that this was a big mistake since my new dog would be sensitive to his spirit.
-If an animal is buried further away the spirit is not supposed to find its way home.
-This is not much of an issue in the city but I have talked to one person in the country that noticed odd behavior when her dog stood in front of her pet cemetery.
+If an animal is buried further away, the spirit is not supposed to find its way home.
+This is not much of an issue in the city, but I have talked to one person in the country who noticed odd behavior when her dog stood in front of her pet cemetery.
 Any type of “evidence” we can add will only be anecdotal but I would appreciate any comments in this area.

 There are no clear answers to this question.
 All I can tell you is to be observant.
-Patricia McConnell, the canine behaviorist, recommends that we watch our dogs’ facial expressions to better understand them; as we watch more we will notice the expressions they are making and are more likely to notice anything strange.
+Patricia McConnell, the canine behaviorist, recommends that we watch our dogs’ facial expressions to better understand them; as we watch more, we will notice the expressions they are making and are more likely to notice anything strange.
 I would recommend you be more observant of their barking.
 Notice the depth and the speed of the barking.
 Is it frenzied, an attempt to alert you, or just a sign of the dog noticing something new in her environment?
 If the abnormal activity is caused by a petit mal seizure you can report this to your veterinarian.

 Barking, for whatever reason, does have a benefit.
 Everyone that walks by your house will know you have a dog!